apache/apisix/README.md

 **Apache APISIX** is a dynamic, real-time, high-performance API Gateway.

-The APISIX API Gateway provides rich traffic management features such as load balancing, dynamic upstream, canary release, circuit breaking, authentication, observability, and more.
+APISIX API Gateway provides rich traffic management features such as load balancing, dynamic upstream, canary release, circuit breaking, authentication, observability, and more.

-You can use the **APISIX API Gateway** to handle traditional north-south traffic, as well as east-west traffic between services.
+You can use **APISIX API Gateway** to handle traditional north-south traffic, as well as east-west traffic between services.
 It can also be used as a [k8s ingress controller](https://github.com/apache/apisix-ingress-controller).